Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

-Whether you are using Tangerine for educational assessments, surveys, or both, the process for using the software involves the configuration of your instruments in Tangerine’s online environment (the “Wizard”) and thereafter using your instruments on an Android device (the “app”).
+Whether you are using Tangerine for educational assessments, surveys, or both, the process for using the software involves the configuration of your instruments in Tangerine’s online environment (the "Wizard") and thereafter using your instruments on an Android device (the "app").
 This manual is structured in the two components making up the Tangerine
 Platform: